Stmen/secUser/README.md

 # SecUser

-CRUD of users with login to access the paths that it's protected by Spring Security (login by database).
+CRUD of users with login to access the paths that are protected by Spring Security (login by database).

 === BACK END ===